chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 As expected, this statement doubles each element of *B*, adds the result to its corresponding value in *A*, and then assigns that result to the corresponding value in *C*.
-However, where most array languages would semantically define this statement by evaluating an operator at a time, as follows:
+However, most array languages would define the semantics of this statement by evaluating an operator at a time, as follows:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel
   :lines: 139-140

-Chapel defines it using zippered iteration:
+In contrast, Chapel defines it using zippered iteration:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel
   :lines: 143-144

-In this case, the two approaches compute the same values, but the Chapel approach has the benefit of avoiding any need for temporary arrays to store intermediate array results.
-This makes memory utilization in Chapel programs more explicit to users while also tending to make better use of memory caches in modern architectures.
+In this case, the two approaches compute the same values, but the Chapel approach has the benefit of avoiding the need for any temporary arrays to store intermediate array results.
+This makes memory requirements of Chapel programs more explicit to users while also tending to make better use of memory caches in modern architectures.

-For some computations, Chapel's promotion semantics will generate a different result than most array languages would.
+For other computations, Chapel's promotion semantics generate a different result than most array languages would.
 For example, consider the following computation which attempts to replace each interior element of *V* with the average of its neighbors: